oniehuis/JuChrom.jl/docs/src/man/plotting.md

 ## Annotated alkane ladders

-Use `tictrace(msm, result)` or `tictrace!(ax, msm, result)` for the higher-level TIC view with baseline and alkane ladder annotations.
+Use `tictrace(msm, result)` or `tictrace!(ax, msm, result)` for the higher-level TIC view with alkane ladder annotations.
 These methods use the same `figure`, `axis`, `retentionunit`, and `intensityunit` keywords:

 ```julia